 Central Gardens Nature Reserve is home to 12 hectares of natural bushland.
-And boasts an impression list of features, making it a great day out with your family.
-There’s a free native animal exhibits, waterfall, brand NEW inclusive shaded playground and another smaller shaded playground, street library, bush school, picnic facilities, long path to walk/ ride on and plenty of grass for the kids to run around on.
-Plus there’s a playgroup that runs on Monday mornings during school term.
+And boasts an impression list of features, making it a great day out with your family!
+There’s a free native animal exhibits, waterfall, inclusive shaded playground and another smaller shaded playground, street library, bush school, picnic facilities, long path to walk/ ride on and plenty of grass for the kids to run around on.
+Plus there’s a monthly bush school storytime with Poppy the Possum on Mondays.

 There’s a series of animal exhibits spread between the Merrylands St car park and the playground near Paton St, behind the toilet block.

 And, if you are really lucky, you may see a koala in the koala sanctuary that is located behind the waterfall.

-Central Gardens boasts two shaded playgrounds – the main one has just re-opened after an upgrade.
+Central Gardens boasts two shaded playgrounds.
+With the main one upgraded in 2019/ 20.
 Both have bark (either under the play equipment or next to it) so be prepared for the kids to get dirty.
-They are best suited to preschoolers and young primary school ages kids.
+They are best suited to preschoolers and primary school kids.